-Xero Data Import – Importing Contacts from Xero for Planning Routes
+Xero Data Import – Plan Routes With Data Imported from Xero

 To plan one or multiple new routes with the contacts imported from your Xero account, first, go to “Plan New Route” from the navigation menu.

 Next, select the “Import Data” option in the corresponding window.